AI Faceless Video Generator

 Not sure which model?

-Our pick for faceless video
+Our pick for faceless clip

 Wan 2.6